urosj/reflexive-organism-model/investigations/2025-11-CoherenceOnly-ROM.md

 C_{\text{sys}} = \int_{\Omega_t} C(x,t) dV_{g[K[C]]} \qquad\text{and}\qquad \frac{d}{dt} C_{\text{sys}} = 0.
 $$

 If the *total coherence* is conserved, then coherence can only move within the organism, but never be created or destroyed.
 Conservation of total coherence implies a local conservation law for the coherence density.
-As the coherence flux $J_C^\mu = Cv_C^\mu$ is derived from the iduced coherence geometry, coherence evolves according to the continuity equation
+As the coherence flux $J_C^\mu = Cv_C^\mu$ is derived from the induced coherence geometry, coherence evolves according to the continuity equation

 $$
 \partial_t C + \nabla_\mu J_C^\mu = 0,